 Buying Guide for Spicy Dry Seasonings

-Choosing the right spicy dry seasoning can feel overwhelming, especially with so many options available.
-Here's what to look for when shopping:
+Choosing the right spicy dry seasoning can be overwhelming.
+Here's what to look for:

-- Label reading: Always check the ingredient list.
-Pure spices are better than blends with fillers like salt or starch.
+- Label reading: Check ingredient lists.
+Pure spices without fillers like salt or starch are best.

-- Packaging: Choose seasonings in opaque, airtight containers to protect from light and moisture.
+- Packaging: Choose opaque, airtight containers to protect from light and moisture.

 - Brand reputation: Stick to trusted brands unless experimenting with small quantities from local markets.

 - Fragrance test: If possible, smell the spice.
-Strong aroma = freshness and potency.
+Strong aroma indicates freshness and potency.

 Featured Products